dclong/blog/misc/content/2019-01-07-python-module-tips.markdown

     Changes to the module after loading of the module will not take effect unless the module is reloaded.
 	A module can be reloaded using `importlib.reload(module)` In Python3.

+3. Both the import styles of `import a.b.C as C` and `from a.b import C` work.
+    `import a.b.C as C` is better if you work with Java classes via JPype as you get a very similar experience as you do import in Java.
+    However,
+    `from a.b import C` is better if you work with python modules as it is easier to add more imports from `a.b` if necessary.
+    The following is an example of import both classes `C` and `D` from `a.b`.

+        from a.b import C, D

 ## Module Access